 Skip to main content

-Adding Entra ID Authentication to a Blazor App
+Adding Entra ID Auth to a Blazor App

 I wanted to take the time to write up this article since I found it useful when working on Blazor Apps.
 Althought this is not Sitecore related, I think it will be useful if we need to build an admin .NET portal.
 Additionally most organizations already have Entra ID if they use Microsoft apps and building Entra ID Authentication wont add costs like other Authentication methods would.